RobotCopy/Adieu-Profanity-Filters/README.md

 - Right click menu to add whole words and infixes.
 - Custom made options for Youtube, Reddit and Twitter.

-**More Options**
+**More Features**
 - It works with local files.
+- Option to show number of filtered words
+- Option to show console output

-PS.
-It was made for personal use and I don't have the resources, so I will not be able to upload it to the Chrome Store.
+**PS.** It was made for personal use and I don't have the resources, so I will not be able to upload it to the Chrome Store.